Thursday, September 19, 2024

 A question followed this introduction: "Are our lives shaped by a metaphor, or is the metaphor shaped by our lives?"
 Isn't the awareness of the spiritual reality of wasting one's own life it's own transcendence, or is it just another step in the process of life's ongoing process of self-discovery and endless opening to creative and ethical growth?
 This essay addresses these questions from the perspective of the personal and traditioned literary figure and one philosopher from the abyss.

 This interrogation by the genius of contemplative art, where Fitzgerald opens a prosecutorial space of existence caught in between with no seeming way out.
 So to both adopt but then negate Heidegger’s contribution to living with meaninglessness—his ideology of Dasein--is just to abide “authentically” in the presence of meaninglessness in the penumbra of death.
 An ethics conscious of a personal death, i.e. non-existence, or at least non-commitment to traditional moral spaces.
 Heidegger’s infamous dictum that his philosophy entailed no ethic, indeed prohibited it.
-Hence this axiom follows: the prohibition of ethics is its own fulfillment of non-existence by transforming ethics into a simple, machined commitment to being.
+His early works disavow ethics as a regional ontic scienceHence this axiom follows: the prohibition of ethics is its own fulfillment of non-existence by transforming ethics into a simple, machined commitment to being.
 And thus Heidegger’s life demonstrates the moral malleability of his philosophy—its expedience solely committed to staving off as long as possible the inevitable “nichts" [nothingness].
 But in a savage irony, the nichts has already infected his program for “human nature” in an ideology of authenticity grounded in “paradox” that allows lived experience to not only divorce from ethics--that which expands lived experience-- but to actually evade it.
 Ethical paradox grounds beyond which no ethics inheres beyond the ego’s survival, the solipsistic metaethical promotion and sustenance of the self’s chosen identity and values.[1]

 Heidegger will claim in his later work, that after the pre-Socratics, philosophy falsified and concealed a primal experience of Being—some primal human nature answerable to existence only, and thus accountable only to such primal being.
-His program for retrieving the original meaning of Being becomes transformed into an insipid authenticity without moral necessities--thereby to endow human nature as living outside of narratives of purpose and moral meaning making.
+His program for retrieving the original meaning of Being becomes transformed into an insipid authenticity without moral necessities--thereby to endow human nature as living outside of narratives of purpose and moral meaning-making.

 One of the ways personalities adrift from meaning cope with the putative meaninglessness of existence is nihilist cruelty, such ‘morality’ of elites to build a static edifice to the collective is but a sublimated form of this cruelty applied to some selves for the privilege of others.
 Fitzgerald notes the “casual recklessness of Daisy and Tom.
-“Human nature” exists as an ideology, a hermeneutic.
+“Human nature” exists as an ideology, a hermeneutic of ego aggrandizement.
 It hypostatizes a constructed assembly of minds in service of the instrumental state’s canon, constructed to assign merit and legitimate injustices and evil in this world in service of favored stakeholders: military-industrial elites and bureaucrats of therapeutic norming.

-At the very least, Fitzgerald won't have it.
+Fitzgerald won't have it.
 He situates all Gatsbys ironically sailing toward the havens of wealth “authentically,” a haven in the past that deadens by denying teleology.
 Existing toward death.
 Rather than promising an escape from teleology in moral accountability that inheres in responsibility to existence alone, Fitzgerald's artistic exploration of lived experience inside meaninglessness brings forth crisis that opens up more expanses to escape from paradox than Heidegger's quicksand philosophy of a purely intellected authenticity without virtue, without moral accountability in his lived experience-toward-death.

 In a more explicitly "transcendental" effort than Gatsby's destructive pursuit of the embodied past by idealizing constructs of form through Daisy and material wealth, TS Eliot attempts to root human existence in cultural and religious principles of timelessness always aware of the dangers of decay: